 Her exciting 2019-20 season features an all-Beethoven recital to celebrate the composer’s 250th anniversary, and an all-Russian program with the virtuosic Tchaikovsky-Pletnev Nutcracker Suite.
-Her highly popular Romantic Masters Series and newly added Strokes of Genius Series continue with educational concerts combining music, commentary and visuals for universities, schools, libraries and grassroots organizations.
+Her highly popular Romantic Masters Series and newly added Stroke of Genius Series continue with educational concerts combining music, commentary and visuals for schools, libraries and grassroots organizations.
 A unique multi-disciplinary Chopin project entitled ForbiddenConcert is planned for 2020.

 The life and works of the great Polish composer Chopin have always had a special significance for Carmichael because of her Polish/Scottish ancestry.
 She had a remarkable opportunity to connect more closely to Chopin and his historical impact on three tours of Poland and one of Scotland.
 One particular day of those tours stands out: